Cr4ckC4t/pam-pwlogger/README.md

 ## How to use it

 > The instructions are for Debian / Ubuntu.
-This also works on CentOS but requires some modifications, see my answere [HERE](https://github.com/Cr4ckC4t/pam-pwlogger/issues/1).
+This also works on CentOS but requires some modifications, see my answer [HERE](https://github.com/Cr4ckC4t/pam-pwlogger/issues/1).

 1. In order to build the module the `libpam-dev` library is required.
 ```